yonifre/Maspik-Spam-blocklist/README.txt

 == Changelog ==

+= 0.13.0 -  01/03/2024 =
+* New Feature - Import/Export Settings (Pro features)
+* Improvement - code performance improvement throughout the plugin code
+* Improvement - Minor UI/UX improvements to the settings page
+* New Feature - Options to create custom validation error for few options
+* Bug fix - Fix Brick forms compatibility
+* Bug fix - Fix Phone field in Playground forms
+* New version 1.0.0 coming soon, see <a target="_blank" href="https://wpmaspik.com/announcement-changes-to-maspik-plugin/?Announcement-inplugin-readme">article</a> for details

+= 0.12.4 -  24/02/2024 =
+* New Feature - Export Import (For Pro users only)
+* Bug fix - Fixed bug in the GravityForms - confirm email field.

+= 0.12.3 -  18/02/2024 =
+* Improvement  -  Improve code performance Thanks to @pluginvulnerabilities.com

+= 0.12.2 -  09/02/2024 =
+* Improvement - Add support to Bricksbuilder forms!
+* Improvement - Add support to Fluentforms!

+= 0.12.1 -  04/02/2024 =
+* Bug fix - Fix error in old php versions

+= 0.12.0 -  01/02/2024 =
+* New Feature - New Playground - test your entries to see if they will be blocked
+* Improvement - Add support to Forminator forms!
+* Improvement - New style for the setting page
+* Performance - Improve code performance

+= 0.11.0 -  27/01/2024 =
+* Improvement - Add support to Formidable forms!
+* Performance - Improve code performance

+= 0.10.7 -  21/01/2024 =
+* Performance  -  Improve code performance Thanks to @pluginvulnerabilities.com
+* Disabling of Maspik human verification check - because not stable yet.

+= 0.10.6 -  11/01/2024 =
+* Tweak - option to add country name at the bottom of email content - to identify and block countries that send spam.
+* Improvement - better organization of the Maspik dashboard menu.

+= 0.10.5 -  19/12/2023 =
+* Improvement  - shering non-sensitive information for helping block more spam - under Maspik "More option" page (Most down option - please select V)

 = 0.10.4 -  08/12/2023 =
 * Changed the way visitor IP is checked in IP/country blocking (for patchstack.com)